Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 Introduction
 ============

-The Urban Multi-scale Environmental Predictor (**UMEP**) is a climate services tool, designed for researchers, architects, urban planners, climatologists, and meteorologists.
-This tool can be used for a variety of applications related to outdoor thermal comfort, urban energy consumption, climate change mitigation etc. **UMEP** consists of a coupled modelling system which combines “state of the art” 1D and 2D models related to the processes essen tial for urban climate interactions.

 **UMEP** is a `community <People_Involved_&_Acknowledgements>` open source model that users can contribute to improve and extend the modelling capabilities.
 It is free to download.
 A major feature is the